ESGF/esgf-user-support/metagrid.rst

 A: If you are unfamiliar with the interface, you may want to take a tour.
 Click on the Blue Question Mark icon in lower right corner of the page, then click on the available tour for your current page.

+Q: Where can I find the Metagrid interface?

+A: Lawrence Livermore National Laboratory hosts a beta-test version at https://aims2.llnl.gov/

 Q: I would like to share some feedback of Metagrid.
 Is there an easy way to do so?

 A: We have integrated HotJar into Metagrid to collect feedback.
 Locate the gray tab in the lower-right corner of the page.
 The HotJar popup window will ask a series of questions.
 The freetext answer fields are optional so can be skipped with the "Skip" link, but answers to the questions on a scale of 0-10 are required to complete the short survey.